 How to Make an Emergency Dental First Aid Kit

 While most people have a first aid kit at home for meeting emergencies, it’s rare to find a dental emergency kit with people.
-If you are looking forward to have a dental emergency kit of your own, here’s a look at what all you would need.
+If you are looking forward to having a dental emergency kit of your own, here’s a look at what all you would need.

 Putting Together Your Kit

-The dental emergency kit must contain antibiotics and pain killers along with 12 basic items:
+The dental emergency kit must contain antibiotics and painkillers, along with 12 basic items:

 - The first thing is to keep a piece of cotton or cotton ball in the kit which can be used in case you are irritated from braces or dentures.